 The Family Connection Program evolved from the first system of care site in TN, the Nashville Connection, as a continuation of a strengths based, family driven program to support children, youth and families struggling to navigate complicated systems and access services.

-In the Family Connection program, a team of a Family Support Provider (FSP) and Behavioral Specialist (BS) work with both youth and parents to identify strengths and needs, connect with services, and build necessary skills to maintain the youth at home, in school, and in the community.
+In the Family Connection program two services are available.
+One service is intensive in-home services that are provided by a team of a Family Support Provider (FSP) and a Youth and Family Therapist (YFT) to work with both youth and parents to identify strengths and needs, connect with services, and build necessary skills to maintain the youth at home, in school, and in the community.

 The FSP provides support and advocacy, models how to build collaborative relationships with providers, assists in navigating systems and connecting with necessary services, facilitates the development of the Child and Family Team and provides care coordination.